salimovdr/NovaBind/README.md

 | CHS        | PBM and HTS      | Primary      |
 | HTS        | HTS              | Secondary    |

-As with the training mode, please run the second command after the first command has completed:
+If you want to run predictions based on PBM or HTS in parallel, please specify the device number to perform the calculations on:

 ```
-python make_predict.py --type_exp PBM
+python make_predict.py --device 0 --type_exp PBM
 ```
 ```
-python make_predict.py --type_exp HTS
+python make_predict.py --device 1 --type_exp HTS
 ```

 As a result of predictions on different models, the sum of the predictions is calculated and min-max scaling is applied.
 To merge the prediction results, run the script: